Michaszek224/Michaszek224/README.md

 # Hi there! 👋 I'm Michał

 ## 💻 About Me
-I'm a Computer Science student passionate about backend development, databases, and machine learning.
+I'm a Computer Science student passionate about backend development, databases, big data.
 I also enjoy using AI tools to enhance productivity and make things easier.

 ## 🚀 Technologies & Tools
 - **Backend:** Golang, Python, SQL